JuanJFarina/custom-gemini-cli/README.md

 gemini --model gemini-2.5-pro "summarize today's AI news"
 ```

-## Expense updates
+## Legacy Google Sheets expenses

-The assistant can update Juan's Google Sheets expense tracker when Google Sheets credentials are configured.
-This works from both the CLI and Telegram bot because both entry points use the same assistant engine.
+Harle can update Juan's private Google Sheets expense tracker when the legacy integration is configured.
+Telegram access is granted only when the resolved internal user UUID equals `LEGACY_GOOGLE_SHEETS_USER_ID`.
+The CLI requires that UUID through `--user-id`.

-The first supported tool is for non-credit payments only.
-It updates the category cell for a given day/month by appending to the existing formula:
+The integration supports one-time expenses and refunds, installment purchases, daily and monthly queries, and transaction corrections.
+Writes update the configured category cells by changing the existing formula:

 ```text
 =100 -> =100+200 for a normal expense